dk1242/dk1242.github.io/_posts/2025-05-23-Rendering-1M-spheres-3 Spheres.md

 Mesh circle(circleVertices, circleInd);
 ```
-Before we start drawing we also need to create a simple Model matrix for the circle and assign it in shader uniform, so it can interact properly with the camera.
+Before we start drawing it, we'll also need to create a simple Model matrix for the circle and assign it in shader uniform, so it can interact properly with the camera.
 ```cpp
 glm::vec3 circlePos = glm::vec3(0.0f, 0.0f, 0.0f);
 glm::mat4 circleModel = glm::mat4(1.0f); // an Indentity matrix with no translations, no rotations and no scaling